 If you aren't named on Severn Trent Water bills to this property, we may contact you to provide evidence (such as a planning application) that you are acting on behalf of the tenant, landlord or owner.

 If you're a business, and need to let us know about any changes to your property; just contact your retailer who'll be able to help and provide advice.
 If you're not sure who your retailer is, just check your last bill.
 You can find more information about the open market for businesses here.

-If you think you’ve spotted a misconnection to our clean water or sewerage pipes, or would like to report a pollution that you've spotted, then complete the form here and we'll contact you for further information.
+If you think you’ve spotted a misconnection to our clean water or sewerage pipes, or would like to report a pollution that you've spotted, then please contact us and we'll contact you for further information.